-Emergency care received at either an in- or out-of-network facility is covered at 100% after you pay the copay outlined in the Summary of Benefits.
+Emergency care received at either an in- or out-of-network facility is covered at 100% after you pay the required copay.
+Your copay may vary depending on the number of times you utilize emergency care during a calendar year.
 The copay is waived if you are admitted.
 (In a true emergency, benefits are the same for in- and out-of-network care.)

-Follow-up care at the emergency room within 14 days of the original visit is also covered, subject to the copay outlined in the Summary of Benefits.
+Follow-up care at the emergency room within 14 days of the original visit is also covered, subject to the same copay as required for your original emergency room visit.